 Most of the orcs of Orth have now renounced Gruumsh, and forge their own path in the eastern lands of Eridor.
 Beyond Moradin’s Spine, a vast territory exists under their absolute control.

-- Ability Scores: Strength score increases by 2, and Constitution score increases by 1.
+- Ability Scores: A score increases by 2 (usually Strength), and another score increases by 1 (usually Constitution).

 - Age: Orcs reach adulthood at age 12 and live to around 50 years.

 - Size: Orcs are medium-sized, stand over 1.8 meters tall, and average about 120 kilograms.

 - Languages: Orcs can speak, read, and write two languages (usually Common and Orcish).

 Darkvision.
 Orcs have superior vision in dark and dim conditions.
 They can see in dim light within 60 feet as if it were bright light, and in darkness as if it were dim light.
 They can’t discern color in darkness, only shades of gray.

 Luthic’s Intuition.
 An orc has proficiency in one of the following skills: Animal Handling, Insight, Intimidation, Medicine, Nature, Perception, and Survival.